QuantitativeCriticismLab/DICES-2025-Ovid-Speech/README.md

 pip install -r requirements.txt
 ```
 We recommend using a virtual environment to keep the project dependencies isolated from other Python installations.

+The notebooks were run using Python 3.13.0.
+The Matlab scripts were run using R2023b.

 ## Repository Structure